Bank Holiday Collections

-Recycling collections will remain unchanged, with weekly food waste collections and alternate weekly collections of recyclables in the red and green boxes.
+Recycling collections remain unchanged, with weekly food waste collections and alternate weekly collections of recyclables in the red and green boxes.

 Bank Holiday collections from August 2019 will NO LONGER BE DELAYED BY A DAY, WITH COLLECTIONS TAKING PLACE ON THE BANK HOLIDAY.

 Every property in the district has been assessed to see if it is suitable for a wheelie bin.
-A small number of homes which are unsuitable, such as those with no front or side access, will continue to have a weekly black sack collection.
+A small number of homes which are unsuitable, such as those with no front or side access, continue to have a weekly black sack collection.
 Most flats will also see their waste collection unchanged.

 Please see the below frequently asked questions for more information.

 Why are we moving to a fortnightly wheeled bin collection?